piku235/JungiThemeBundle/Resources/doc/virtual-theme-resolver.md

 Virtual theme resolver
 ======================

-A virtual theme resolver is used to determine the pointed theme of a virtual theme.
+A virtual theme resolver is not a typical theme resolver, so do not get confused by its name.
+It is used only to determine the pointed theme of a virtual theme.

+A virtual theme resolver implements the `Jungi\Bundle\ThemeBundle\Resolver\VirtualThemeResolverInterface`.

 ```php
 interface VirtualThemeResolverInterface